phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 699607
+#Total Number of Tweets: 1479807
-#Number of Clinton Tweets: 496112
+#Number of Trump Tweets: 700228
-#Number of Rubio Tweets: 196455
+#Number of Clinton Tweets: 496345
-#Number of Sanders Tweets: 192430
+#Number of Rubio Tweets: 196585
-#Number of Carson Tweets: 110068
+#Number of Sanders Tweets: 192567
-#Number of Bush Tweets: 75082
+#Number of Carson Tweets: 110169
-#Total Number of Tweets:
+#Number of Bush Tweets: 75202
 ---